Core Workflow#

 The pipeline performs multiple types of statistics extraction to provide comprehensive regional methylation data.

-Each statistic type is processed separately by modality XPLR, and the results are stored in sub-directories named according to the extraction type (e.g. Extract_count, Extract_mean, Extract_regional_frac).
+Each statistic type is processed separately by modality XPLR, and the results are stored in timestamped Extract_* subdirectories within each region-specific folder.

 Note